 Instead, you can make an authenticated HTTP request by proxying

-through the Secretless Broker on port 8081
+through the Secretless Broker on port 8081.
+The Secretless Broker

 will inject the proper credentials into the request without you